-Dr. Ellor previously served as Professor of Human Services and Gerontology at National - Louis University in Wheaton, Ill., for 21 years.
+Dr. Jim Ellor previously served as Professor of Human Services and Gerontology at National - Louis University in Wheaton, Ill., for 21 years.
 In this capacity, he also was the director of the Center for Positive Aging.
 Concurrent to this position, he served part-time as an on-call chaplain at Edward Hospital in Naperville, Ill.
 Previously, he was a research associate at the School of Social Service Administration at the University of Chicago.
 Dr. Ellor works with older adults around issues of mental and spiritual health.
 He has served on the executive committee of the Midwestern Geriatric Education Center and provided education, counseling, and planning for individuals and groups who work with seniors.
 His research includes work in entrostomal therapy, hunger, the church as a service provider, spiritual assessment, and intervention techniques with cognitively impaired older adults.
-He is married to Janet R. Ellor; they are parents of Lisa Ellor-Smith, Ma. and Margaret Mayo, M.Div, MSW.
-They are grandparents to, Mia.
-Lucas and Kaden Smith and Fiona Mayo.
+He is married to Janet R. Ellor; they are parents of Lisa Ellor-Smith, MA, and Margaret Mayo, M.Div, MSW.
+They are grandparents to Mia, Lucas and Kaden Smith and Fiona Mayo.